-Gopher tortoise: The gopher tortoise is a terrestrial turtle that occurs in well drained sandy soils in sandhill, scrub, xeric hammock, pine flatwoods, dry prairie, coastal grasslands and dunes, and mixed hardwood pine habitats.
-Gopher tortoises are found at the site in the flatwoods and scrub habitats, and could potentially be in the action area.
+Gopher tortoise: Gopher tortoises are found at the site in the flatwoods and scrub habitats, and could potentially be in the action area.
 Any gopher tortoise burrows would be avoided or relocated (after consulting with USFWS) where possible and improvements in and near preferable habitat would be avoided where possible or designed to minimize impacts.
 As such, there may be short-term minor adverse effects on the gopher tortoise.